Satisfactory Academic Progress Policy for Financial Aid for Graduate Students

 Re-establishing Eligibility after Satisfactory Academic Progress Suspension Status

-Any student with extenuating circumstances (i.e. personal illness, accident, serious illness or death of an immediate family member, etc.) who has been placed on financial aid suspension status may appeal to the Kettering College Appeals Committee for re-instatement based on his/her individual situation (see Satisfactory Academic Progress Appeal Process section for details.)
+Any graduate student with extenuating circumstances (i.e. personal illness, accident, serious illness or death of an immediate family member, etc.) who has been placed on financial aid suspension status may appeal to the Kettering College Graduate Council for re-instatement based on his/her individual situation (see Satisfactory Academic Progress Appeal Process section for details.)

-A student in a graduate program who had financial aid suspended for not meeting the minimum 3.0 cumulative grade point average requirement may have financial aid re-instated the semester after his/her cumulative grade point average has been brought up to at least a 3.0, provided all other standards to receive financial aid are being met.
+A graduate student who had financial aid suspended for not meeting the minimum 3.0 cumulative grade point average requirement may have financial aid re-instated the semester after his/her cumulative grade point average has been brought up to at least a 3.0, provided all other standards to receive financial aid are being met.

-A student in a graduate program who had financial aid suspended for failing to complete 67% of his/her attempted hours and since suspension, has brought the completion percentage to a minimum of 67%, may have financial aid reinstated the semester after he/she meets the standard, provided all other standards to receive financial aid are being met.
+A student who had financial aid suspended for failing to complete 67% of his/her attempted hours and since suspension, has brought the completion percentage to a minimum of 67%, may have financial aid reinstated the semester after he/she meets the standard, provided all other standards to receive financial aid are being met.